jhumelsine/jhumelsine.github.io/_posts/2025-10-15-singleton.md

 >
 >CM Dev: You can't do that.
 You'll change it for everyone.
 >
 >Me: What do you mean I can't do that.
-It won't affect others; I'm only changing my local ConfigurationManager object.
+You provided the API to do it.
+Besides, it won't affect others because I'm only changing my local ConfigurationManager object.
 >
 >CM Dev: I know it looks like you have your own ConfigurationManager object, but there's a Singleton implementation within it.
 All of the configuration values reside in one place and they're shared.
 When you change the TimeOut, you changed it for everyone.
 >
->Me: _Pause_ So let me get this straight.
+>Me: _Pause_ ...
+So let me get this straight.
 You provided the ability for me to change a value with your API, but I'm not supposed to use it, because it will change the value for everyone, because it's really a Singleton, and there's no indication anywhere that it's a shared Singleton.
 Do I have that right?
 >
 >CM Dev: Yes.
 >